Grand canonical ensemble: Basics

 In simple terms, the grand canonical ensemble assigns a probability P to each distinct microstate given by the following exponential:

-where N is the number of particles in the microstate and E is the total energy of the microstate. k is Boltzmann's constant.
+where N is the number of particles in the microstate and E is the total energy of the microstate. k is the Boltzmann constant.

 The number Ω is known as the grand potential and is constant for the ensemble.
 However, the probabilities and Ω will vary if different µ, V, T are selected.
 The grand potential Ω serves two roles: to provide a normalization factor for the probability distribution (the probabilities, over the complete set of microstates, must add up to one); and, many important ensemble averages can be directly calculated from the function Ω(µ, V, T).